no-venv/no-venv.github.io/blog/i-hate-scams/main.md

-# THEY.
-JUST.
-WONT.
-STOP.
+# they just will not stop

 ### and no matter what i try to do, they keep on messaging me on different numbers